Environmental Predictor Stacking: A Python GIS Workflow for Ecological Modeling

 """

-Aligns multiple raster predictors to a reference grid and stacks them
+Align multiple raster predictors to a reference grid and stack them into a

 """